MA, Spanish, Northern Illinois University

 Aside from teaching at NIU, I do free-lance interpretation and translation for area school districts and government agencies.
 In early 2012, my NIU colleague Concepción Gliesman and I finished translating a 287-page book into Spanish!
-Concepción and I have also traveled to the state of Guerrero, Mexico, to serve as volunteer interpreters for a not-for-profit organization called The Mission of Healing Eyes (see link below).
-Twice a year a group of eye surgeons from the Denver, Colorado, area travel to Mexico to perform free cataract surgery for those who otherwise could not afford it.
+Concepción and I have also traveled to the state of Guerrero, Mexico, to serve as volunteer interpreter for a not-for-profit organization called The Mission of Healing Eyes (see link below).
+Twice a year, a group of eye surgeons from the Denver, Colorado area travel to Mexico to perform free cataract surgery for those who otherwise could not afford to be healed.
 I consider myself truly lucky and blessed to be able to use my language skills to help others be able to see.

-In addition, I am a member of the advisory board of Cuenta Conmigo, a part of Fox Valley Volunteer Hospice, which provides hospice services for the Spanish-speaking community of Fox Valley.
+In addition, I am a member of the advisory board of Cuenta Conmigo, a part of Fox Valley Volunteer Hospice that provides hospice services for the Spanish-speaking community of Fox Valley.
 I am also currently working toward full certification as an ACTFL Oral Proficiency Interview Tester and Rater, hoping to have my certification by the start of the 2014/2015 academic year.
 Finally, I travel to Cincinnati, Ohio, each June to grade the College Board’s Advanced Placement Tests.

 10 Basic Units for Middle School Spanish.
 Teacher's Discovery, Inc., 2005.